RosettaCommons/binder/documentation/debugging.rst

  Those are STL-implementation independent types/functions that should be defined elsewhere, not in the headers from the ``bits`` directory.
 In this particular example, the function of interest is ``std::uninitialized_copy``.

-A quick search in the C++ documentation or in the WWW,  tells that this function is defined in the <memory> header.
+A quick search in the C++ documentation at https://en.cppreference.com , http://www.cplusplus.com  or elsewhere in the WWW,  tells that this function is defined in the <memory> header.
 Therefore, this information should be hardcoded into the binder.